“Who will pay for my car accident in New Mexico?”

-Other legal options may also exist depending on the circumstances of your motor vehicle accident.
-That's why it's important to talk to an attorney at the Szantho Law Firm as soon as possible.
+Other legal options may also exist depending on the circumstances of your car accident.
+That’s why it’s important to talk to an attorney at the Szantho Law Firm as soon as possible.

 Are New Mexico drivers required to have car insurance?

-The simple answer is yes.
-But it's important to understand that the other driver might not have enough insurance coverage to cover the full cost of your motor vehicle accident.
-That's because some drivers only have the minimum amount of insurance coverage.
+The simple answer is yes, but it’s important to understand that the other driver might not have enough insurance coverage to cover the full cost of your car accident.
+That’s because some drivers only have the minimum amount of insurance coverage.

 What are New Mexico’s car insurance requirements?

-By law, all drivers with vehicles registered in New Mexico must have the following minimum amounts of auto insurance coverage:
+By law, all drivers with cars registered in New Mexico must have the following minimum amounts of auto insurance coverage:

-- $10,000 for property damage for single motor vehicle accidents
+- $10,000 for property damage for single car accidents

-- $25,000 for injuries or fatalities for one person in an accident
+- $25,000 for injuries or fatalities for one person in a car accident

-- $50,000 for injuries or fatalities sustained by two or more people in an accident
+- $50,000 for injuries or fatalities sustained by two or more people in a car accident

 In many cases, accidents can cost significantly more than those minimum requirements.
-A single catastrophic injury or fatality in a motor vehicle accident can often add up to millions of dollars.
+A single catastrophic injury or fatality in a car accident can often add up to millions of dollars.

 What if the driver who caused my car crash has no insurance?